Gitax18/ReadMeAI/README.md

 - 📁 **routes/** : File to handle routes and to call respective controller function on particular route.
 - 📁 **uploads/** : This directory will hold files that server received from client side, and then deletes them once the session ends.
 - 📃 **server.js** : This file is the main **express server**, this is the file that will execute on starting server.
+- 📃 **Dockerfile** : This file contains script to containerize project.
+-

 ## 💻 Tech Stack